-A lot of people seems to be having a thing for the Norse mythical god.
-It was made popular by Marvel comics.
+A lot of people seems to have a thing for that Norse mythical god.
+It was made popular by Marvel Comics.
 As for the automotive industry, it was made popular by the new Volvos in the form of DRLs.

 Today, there is a new one.
 The Thor Trucks’ ET-One aims to hammer down on the recently unveiled Tesla Semi.
 The LA start-up was founded by Dakota Semler – who comes from a family background of making military electronics and Wine.

 Back to the truck, the ET-One is a prototype built from parts sourced from other tractor-trailers.
 For instance, the chassis is from a Navistar truck.
 Basically, a converted and modified diesel Semi.
 It claims to haul 80,000 pounds, and has a range of up to 300 miles (around 482 km).
 The powertrain options range from 300-700 hp, sourced from TM4.